 Tracking Intercom conversions in Google Analytics is essential as it can provide an opportunity for campaign improvement, but ultimately, revenue is the most important metric for businesses.

 By connecting Intercom leads from the CRM with marketing source data in Google Analytics, companies can effectively track which channels, campaigns and keywords generate the most valuable online conversations.

-To enrich your Google Analytics with revenue activity, you’ll need to invest in a solution such as Ruler Analytics.
-The following steps are how to match Intercom leads with revenue from your CRM in Google Analytics:
+To enrich your Google Analytics with revenue activity, you’ll need to invest in a marketing attribution solution such as Ruler.
+The following steps are how to match Intercom leads with revenue from your CRM in Google Analytics.

 First and foremost, Ruler will ensure that any data is captured on a visitor level so that the system can match any leads, conversion or sales back to the marketing touchpoints generated by them, across multiple channels, ads and keywords.

 When an anonymous visitor converts into a lead via Intercom, Ruler matches their conversion details to their marketing touchpoints.

 Next, Ruler will pass the conversion data it’s collected to your CRM.
 Your sales team can see what specific products, services, or features users interacted with before converting into a lead.